aeternusrahl/herdic/README.md

 ## Components
 Components are the things inside a bundle that can be injected as dependencies.
-There are three flavors of components-- values, services, providers.
+There are three flavors of components--values, services, providers.

 A component is defined by a component definition object.
 The exact syntax depends on the type of component.
 See below for examples.